Ramsey Theory and Bounding in Arithmetic: Introduction

-The \emph{Infinite Pigeonhole Principle} states that if one has infinite many pigeons and computably puts them into finitely many pigeonholes, at least one pigeonhole will have infinitely many pigeons.
-Formally the Infinite $\Gamma$-Pigeonhole Principle is that if $C$ is a $\Gamma$-definable (in $\mathcal{N}$) partial coloring (function) (so its graph is $\Gamma$ definable) from $\mathbb{N}$ to some integer $k$ and $X$ is infinite subset of the domain of $C$ then then there is a $x<k$ where $C^{-1}(x) \cap X$ is infinite (in $\mathcal{N}$).
-We will consider the Infinite Pigeonhole Principle as the Infinite $\Sigma_1$-Pigeonhole Principle.
-We will denote this as $RT^1_{< \infty}$.
-Readers might expect we should consider the Infinite $\Delta_1$-Pigeonhole Principle.
-But we will see a solution to the Infinite $\Sigma_1$-Pigeonhole Principle implies one for the Infinite $\Delta_1$-Pigeonhole Principle.
-This will discussed more in Sections~\ref{ct} and \ref{wr}.
-Infinite Pigeonhole Principle is very different from the finite Pigeonhole Principle where one form states that if $m>n$ are integers and $f$ is a function from $m$ to $n$ there there is a $x<n$ where $|f^{-1}(x)| \geq 2$.
+The \emph{Infinite Pigeonhole Principle} states that if one has infinitely many pigeons and computably puts them into finitely many pigeonholes, at least one pigeonhole will have infinitely many pigeons.
+Formally, the Infinite $\Gamma$-Pigeonhole Principle asserts that if $C$ is a $\Gamma$-definable (in $\mathcal{N}$) partial coloring ($C$ is a function whose graph is $\Gamma$-definable) from $\mathbb{N}$ to some integer $k$ and $X$ is an infinite subset of the domain of $C$, then there is an $x<k$ where $C^{-1}(x) \cap X$ is an infinite set in $\mathcal{N}$.
+We will consider the Infinite Pigeonhole Principle as the Infinite $\Sigma^0_1$-Pigeonhole Principle.
+We denote this principle by $\mathrm{RT}^1_{< \infty}$.
+Readers might expect us to consider the Infinite $\Delta^0_1$-Pigeonhole Principle, but we shall see that a solution to the Infinite $\Sigma^0_1$-Pigeonhole Principle implies one for the Infinite $\Delta^0_1$-Pigeonhole Principle.
+This will be discussed further in Sections~\ref{ct} and \ref{wr}.
+The Infinite Pigeonhole Principle is conceptually distinct from the finite Pigeonhole Principle, which states that if $m>n$ are integers and $f$ is a function from $m$ to $n$, then there is an $x<n$ where $|f^{-1}(x)| \geq 2$.